Frogs and Toads of British Columbia, Canada

 The Western Toad is the only true toad in the providence.
 It has a parotoid gland behind its eye that true toads have.

-The Great Basin Spadefoot Toad is the only spadefoot toad in the state.
+The Great Basin Spadefoot Toad is the only spadefoot toad in the territory.
 It has a keratonized spade on its rear feet that it uses for digging.

 The American Bullfrog is a highly invasive frog species.
 Its introduction to the province signaled a decrease in numbers for other frog populations.